MicrosoftDocs/powerapps-docs/includes/short-itembordercolor.md

-The color of the border around each wedge in a pie chart.
+**ItemBorderColor** The color of the border around each wedge in a pie chart.